 After working there a couple of months, I knew consulting was for me.
 I could work with people, solve problems, and not sit at a desk all day.
 Above all, Booz Allen placed me on a project where I was introduced to User Experience (UX).

 I remember being introduced to the different members on my new project.
 Typical developer, developer, database guy, etc. One guy stood out.
 He wasn’t technical at all.
 He had no engineering degree, but he was drawing our interface.
-You don’t understand.
-He was drawing as I did with the Honey Smacks frog.
-The only difference was that he drew screens.
+You don’t understand, he was drawing like I did with the Honey Smacks frog.
+The only difference was he drew screens.
 I wanted in.

-Coding wasn’t natural to me.
+Coding wasn't natural to me.
 I didn’t even like it.
 I mean, it was cool to learn about all the possibilities but searching for missing semi-colons was just frustrating.
 However, so many people told me art would not allow me to live the lifestyle I wanted, and I should go into something that others feared.
 Computer Engineering it was.
 I made a committment and stuck with it.
 No regrets.

-At that time, people were afraid of computers and code, so that was the challenge I wanted to overcome.
+You have to remember, at that time, people were afraid of computers and code.
+This became the next challenge I wanted to overcome.
 It was never for the love of code.
 It was about saying I could do it.
-Through this process, I learned the true power and for that reason, I have no regrets.

 Fast forward a bit.
 I transitioned to UX Consultant.
 Life should be great now, right?
 Negative.